kbengine/kbengine/kbe/src/lib/python/Doc/howto/logging-cookbook.rst

 .. currentmodule:: logging.handlers

-Sometimes you have to get your logging handlers to do their work without blocking the thread you’re logging from.
+Sometimes you have to get your logging handlers to do their work without blocking the thread you're logging from.
 This is common in Web applications, though of course it also occurs in other scenarios.

-A common culprit which demonstrates sluggish behaviour is the :class:`SMTPHandler`: sending emails can take a long time, for a number of reasons outside the developer’s control (for example, a poorly performing mail or network infrastructure).
+A common culprit which demonstrates sluggish behaviour is the :class:`SMTPHandler`: sending emails can take a long time, for a number of reasons outside the developer's control (for example, a poorly performing mail or network infrastructure).
 But almost any network-based handler can block: Even a :class:`SocketHandler` operation may do a DNS query under the hood which is too slow (and this query can be deep in the